 Up and over.
 Bring the lower strand on each finger up and over.

 Bind off!
 To bind off take the tail under the forefinger followed by middle finger.
 Pull the tail to tighten the stitches.

-Take an object such as a pen or similar to use as a holder (Anne likes to use a chopstick).
+If you want to stop in the middle of your finger knitting project, take an object such as a pen or similar to use as a holder (Anne likes to use a chopstick).
 Take your holder, and thread up and under each stitch on your fingers.
 Once all the stitches are on your holder, lift the yarn off your fingers and place aside.